-- 1. Remove the screw (M2x2.5) that secures the solid-state drive to the system board. - 2.
+- 1. Peel the mylar tape that secures the heat sink to the system board. - 2.
+Remove the screw (M2x2.5) that secures the solid-state drive to the system board. - 3.
 Slide and remove the solid-state drive from the solid-state drive slot on the system board.